ArtHitParade

 The concept of a 'chosen' people visibly upsets Einstein although he has managed to remain courteous.
 He is a Jew who loves his people but the idea of God is a product of human weakness and all religions including Judaism are relics from primitive superstitions.

-This two-page autograph letter in German was sold for £ 207K including premium by Bloomsbury on May 15, 2008.
-It is estimated $ 1M for sale by Christie's in New York on December 4, lot 1.
+This two-page autograph letter in German was sold for £ 207K by Bloomsbury on May 15, 2008 and for $ 2.9M by Christie's on December 4, 2018, lot 1.
+Please watch the video shared by the auction house.
 Meanwhile in 2012 a transaction on eBay had been reported at a much higher price.

-2018 SOLD for $ 975K including premium
+2018 SOLD for $ 975K by Sotheby's

 Richard Feynman's thinking was original and effective.
 Reading a commentary by Dirac about the lack of understanding in the theory of quantum electromagnetism, he decides to always rely only on himself for his research while adding a playful dimension.
 The title of one of his books of reminiscences, Surely you're joking, Mr Feynman !, is significant.